Blue Devils Drum and Bugle Corps

 The Blue Devils Drum and Bugle Corps is a World Class competitive junior drum and bugle corps based in Concord, California.
 The Blue Devils are members of Drum Corps International (DCI).
-They have finished first or second since 2007, and have placed no lower than fifth since 1975.
+They have finished in the top four at the DCI World Championships since 1992, and have placed no lower than fifth since 1975.
 They also hold the record for the highest score in DCI history, winning the 2014 DCI World Championships with a score of 99.65.
-The Blue Devils are the current DCI Champions, with a record of twenty titles to date.
+The Blue Devils hold a record of twenty-one titles to date.